svn2github/jmodelica/branches/dev-5611/Docker/ReadMe.txt

 For the latest version of Ubunto:

-> docker build -t jmodelica/ubuntu:0.1  --build-arg  DOCKER_LINUX_DIST=ubuntu -f  Dockerfile.dockerfile .
+> docker build -t jmodelica/ubuntu:0.1  --build-arg  DOCKER_LINUX_DIST=ubuntu -f  <dockerfile-name> .

+Available dockerfiles are
+- Dockerfile.all : build a JModelica image from scratch
+- Dockerfile : build a base image for JModelica
+- Dockerfile : build JModelica image based on a base image

 DOCKER_LINUX_DIST=<linux-distribution>
 DOCKER_DIST_TAG<distribution-release>